 A recording exists of this, but much of it is badly distorted because it was recorded too loud.
 Only the last part is somewhat better.
 Colour photos exist too.
-After the concert, there was written on a toilet wall, "Catweazle go home".
+After the concert, before an audience of about twenty-five, there was written on a toilet wall, "Catweazle go home".
 I played on the Westone Thunder I guitar and Ampeg VT-22 amplifier.

 The concert recording contains "Words", "U.S.S.R.", "The story of Jim and Joanie", "I am sure", "Follow the rules", "Have a coke and a smile", "Animal", "Girls", and "The red light in the mirror".